 Our management is responsible for the integrity and objectivity of all information presented in this Report.
 The consolidated financial statements were prepared in conformity with accounting principles generally accepted in the United States of America and include amounts based on management's best estimates and judgments.
-Management believes the consolidated financial statements fairly reflect the form and substance of transactions and that the consolidated financial statements fairly represent the Company's financial position and results of operations for the periods and as of the dates stated therein.
+Management believes the consolidated financial statements fairly reflect the form and substance of transactions and that the consolidated financial statements fairly reflect the form and results of operations for the periods and as of the dates stated therein.